 - ½ teaspoon sesame oil toasted

-- 2 tablespoon rice vinegar or white vinegar
+- 2 tablespoon rice vinegar or white vinegar/apple cider vinegar

 Instructions

-- Slice zucchini into ¼-inch-thick slices, removing the ends.
+- Slice the zucchini into ¼-inch-thick slices and remove the ends.
 Place sliced zucchini onto cutting board in a single layer.

-- Sprinkle salt on both sides of zucchini slices.
-Allow them to sit for 10 minutes to draw out excess liquid.
-Then lightly dab zucchini with a clean kitchen paper towel to soak up the liquid.
+- Evenly sprinkle salt on both sides of the zucchini slices.
+Let them sit for 10 minutes to draw out excess liquid.
+Then lightly dab zucchini with a clean kitchen paper towel to remove excess moisture.

-- Place coated zucchini in a single layer onto a large baking tray lined with parchment paper.
+- Then transfer floured zucchini in a single layer onto a large baking tray lined with parchment paper.
 Do not overlap them.

-- In a small mixing bowl, beat eggs and sesame oil.
+- Then in a small mixing bowl, beat eggs and sesame oil and set aside.

-- Fry on each side until yellow golden brown, 2-3 minutes per side.
-Transfer cooked fritters onto a wire rack or a paper towel lined plate for excess oil to drip off to prevent soggy fritters.
-Repeat entire process for remaining batch.
+- Fry fritters each side until yellow golden brown, about 2-3 minutes per side.
+Transfer cooked fritters onto a wire rack or a paper towel lined plate for excess oil to drain off to prevent soggy fritters.

 Petra